xiaoyifang/goldendict-ng/website/docs/ui_popup.md

 ![popup window](img/popup.webp)

-Popup window is a mini window can be used for rapid translation.
+Popup is a mini window for rapid translation.

-Enable it by click the 💡 (enable scanning) on the toolbar or using the context menu of tray icon.
+Enable it by click the 💡 (enable clipboard trakcing) on the toolbar or using the context menu of tray icon.

-When copying text (clipboard changed), the popup will be displayed near your cursor.
+When copying text, a popup window will show up.

 ### Linux